awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-environment.md

 For each AWS AppConfig application, you define one or more environments\.
 An environment is a logical deployment group of AppConfig targets, such as applications in a `Beta` or `Production` environment\.
 You can also define environments for application subcomponents such as the `Web`, `Mobile`, and `Back-end` components for your application\.
 You can configure Amazon CloudWatch alarms for each environment\.
 The system monitors alarms during a configuration deployment\.
 If an alarm is triggered, the system rolls back the configuration\.

 **Before You Begin**
 If you want to enable AWS AppConfig to roll back a configuration in response to a CloudWatch alarm, then you must configure an AWS Identity and Access Management \(IAM\) role with permissions to enable AWS AppConfig to respond to CloudWatch alarms\.
 You choose this role in the following procedure\.
-For more information, see [\(Optional\) Configuring permissions for rollback based on CloudWatch alarms](getting-started-with-appconfig-cloudwatch-alarms-permissions.md)\.
+For more information, see [\(Optional\) Configure permissions for rollback based on CloudWatch alarms](setting-up-appconfig.md#getting-started-with-appconfig-cloudwatch-alarms-permissions)\.

 ## Creating an AWS AppConfig environment \(console\)<a name="appconfig-creating-environment-console"></a>